See how to get the most value out of your IHG points.

 Transfer to a partner airline

-If none of these redemption options appeal to you, you can also transfer IHG points to 39 partner airline programs.
+If none of these redemption options appeals to you, you can also transfer IHG points to 39 partner airline programs.
 The transfer rate for most partners is poor (5:2 in most cases), but since many airline miles are worth more than an IHG point, you can still stretch your points a bit further in some cases.

 Reward nights at an IHG hotel will always get the best value for each point.
 However, the transfer partners listed below will get a better deal than the other IHG redemption options.
 (View a full list of IHG transfer partners and transfer rates on its website.)